Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

-Cameron Norcross is in his third season at Fresno State serving as the Bulldogs' offensive line coach.
+Cameron Norcorss is in his fourth season at Fresno State serving as the Bulldogs' offensive line coach.
 He was hired on Jan.
 20, 2012.

-Even more remarkable was the year the offensive line had behind Norcross' coaching.
-Fresno State only allowed 11 sacks in 13 games, a figure that ranked sixth in the FBS for fewest sacks allowed.
-What makes that figure so impressive is that Fresno State did so while throwing the ball 675 times in 2013, which was 246 more pass attempts than any other of the teams ranked head of the 'Dogs.
+Fresno State in 2013 only allowed 11 sacks in 13 games, a figure that ranked seventh in the FBS.
+What is more impressive is that Fresno State did so while throwing the ball 675 times, which was 246 more pass attempts than any other of the teams ranked head of the 'Dogs.

 Norcross' entire 11-year coaching career before joining the Fresno State staff was spent at his alma mater, Nevada, where he helped lead the Wolf Pack to seven-straight bowl appearances from 2005-11.
 A three-year letterman on the Wolf Pack offensive line (1997-99), Norcross was an All-Big West selection in 1998.

 He started in coaching career as a graduate assistant for Nevada under coach Chris Tormey in 2001 and 2002.
 In the 2003 season, he was hired on full time as the tight ends and co-offensive line coach.

 Wolf Pack Hall of Fame coach Chris Ault returned to the program as head coach in 2004, and he kept Norcross on his staff in the same role all the way up until 2010 when he was promoted to the run-game coordinator and offensive line coach.

 Norcross played an important role in the development of Ault's Pistol Offense since its inception prior to the 2005 season.